So, what’s the difference between a college and a university? Short answer: the degrees awarded, but there’s so much more than that.

-In the United States, the terms “college” and “university” are sometimes used interchangeably to describe institutions which provide post-secondary education.
+In the United States, people sometimes use the terms “college” and “university” interchangeably to describe institutions which provide post-secondary education.
 While there is no official distinction between the words, there may be situations where one is more appropriate than the other.

 To many, the word “college” denotes a smaller institution, perhaps offering a narrower range of academic programs, mostly at the level of a bachelor’s degree.
 “University”, then, would be used to describe a large institution which grants graduate as well as undergraduate degrees.
 However, there is more to these two words than these general definitions.

 Three different usages of “college”

 In everyday speech, most people use “college” when they talk about pursuing an undergraduate degree.
 For instance, a student will talk about her time “at college” even if she officially attends a university.
 At least in the US, it sounds odd to talk about “going to university.”